BDC Hamburger Icon

 Payroll card pros and cons

-Before you decide to offer payroll card options to your employees, make sure you understand the benefits and drawbacks.
+Before offering payroll card options to your employees, take time to understand their benefits and drawbacks.

 Payroll card pros

-• Lost or stolen payroll cards are easy to replace (for a fee).
+• Replaceable: Lost or stolen payroll cards are usually easy to replace (often for a small fee).

-• Workers can access their funds immediately and conveniently.
+• Easy access to wages: Workers can access funds from their payroll cards immediately and conveniently.

 Payroll card cons